agmeadows/Amazon_Vine_Analysis/README.md

 ## Summary

-After analyzing the reviews for Mobile Electronics, it has been
+After analyzing the reviews for Mobile Electronics, it has been determined there is no bias for members of the Vine program.
+The result of %0.1 is far too low to indicate any sort of correlation to higher 5-star reviews.